noprompt/vic/README.markdown

 # Vic

-Vic lets you create Vim colorschemes in Ruby.
+Vic lets you create Vim color schemes in Ruby.

 ## About